EdoardoVignati/OneClassLogger_Java/README.md

 ## Features

 - It's a self-contained one-class logger
-- No third party dependencies are required
+- No third party dependencies required
 - Fully customizable
 - It works with jar packages
 - Different levels of logging